View larger map

-Inspections at the U.S. Customs inspection area near Blaine frequently cause delays to Amtrak Cascades service.
+Inspections at the U.S. Customs inspection area near Blaine frequently caused delays to Amtrak Cascades service.
 Construction of a new 9,000 feet main track and conversion of the existing main track into a second siding improved the reliability of the Amtrak Cascades rail passenger service.

-Amtrak Cascades will be able to move past the US Customs Facility with less interference from freight train inspections.
+Amtrak Cascades trains can now move past the customs facility with less interference from freight train inspections.

-- Reduces a major source of freight train/passenger train conflict by constructing a new main track and converting the existing main track to a second siding track.
+Reduces major source of freight/passenger train congestion by constructing a new main track and converting existing track to a second siding track.